Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/5-system-design-example.rst

 18. Click **<Save>** to save the above configuration and then click **<Exit>** to exit the configuration wizard.

-19. OSPI and eMMC boot modes will work only on VCK190/VMK180 REVB Production boards.
+    .. note:: OSPI and eMMC boot modes will work only on VCK190/VMK180 REVB Production boards.

-20. Only SD adn QSPI boot modes will work on VPK180 Production boards.

 21. Build the Linux images using the following command.